How to Stay on

 few people set any goals at all, and fewer still set them during the holidays.

-you've always wanted to lose NOW Set the goal to gain 10 lbs of solid muscle
+lbs you've always wanted to lose NOW Set the goal to gain 10 lbs of solid

-NOW!
-Been contemplating a competition in bodybuilding, fitness or the new
+muscle NOW!
+Been contemplating a competition in bodybuilding, fitness or the

 TRAINING NOW!

-a year affair, it should be a continuous process.
-You should always have your
+once a year affair, it should be a continuous process.
+You should always have

-goals in writing and your list should be regularly updated and rewritten.
-If
+your goals in writing and your list should be regularly updated and rewritten.

 life.

-stay on your program better in the long run.
-If you're too strict all the time,
+you to stay on your program better in the long run.
+If you're too strict all

 and/or low calorie regimen, a cheat meal might actually be good for you!
 It